Spartacus Books

 Spartacus Books is a non-profit, volunteer and collectively run bookstore and resource centre in Vancouver, British Columbia, Canada.
 It was founded in 1973.
 Spartacus sells new and used books, zines, comics, magazines, CDs, videos, T-shirts, patches, pins, posters and cards.
 Spartacus Books is one of the longest-running collectively run bookstores in North America.

-It is usually described as a radical bookstore, and among its sections are anarchism, women studies, LGBTQ literature, poetry, indigenous studies and indigenous literature, activist organizing, socialist theory, history, ecology, zines and chapbooks from local writers/artists, a section of non-specialized used books, plus DVD rentals.
+It is usually described as a radical bookstore, and among its sections are anarchism, women studies, LGBTQ literature, poetry, Indigenous studies and Indigenous literature, activist organizing, socialist theory, history, ecology, zines and chapbooks from local writers and artists, a section of non-specialized used books, plus DVD rentals.

 The building where it had long been located (311 West Hastings Street) burned down on April 25, 2004.
 The store once again opened for business on February 12, 2006, at 319 West Hastings Street, immediately adjacent to the old location.
 However, due to the increasing cost of real estate in Vancouver, the store was forced to move again to 684 East Hastings Street.
-In 2014 it moved out of the Downtown Eastside to 3378 Findlay Street and again in 2022 to 1983 Commercial Drive.
+In 2014, the bookstore moved out of the Downtown Eastside to near Trout Lake, and again in 2022 to Commercial Drive.